AryToNeX/Glasscord/README.md

 ## How do I install it?
 Well, glad you asked!

 1. Glasscord alone won't do anything to your Discord client.
 You will ***need*** a CSS loader to be able to use Glasscord.
-Check the [compatibilty](#Compatibility) section for more info on what loader to choose.
+Check the [compatibility](##-Is-it-compatible-with-_[name-of-random-Discord-plugin-loader-here]_?) section for more info on what loader to choose.
 Install one first before proceeding.

 2. Download this GitHub repository by clicking on the green button that says "Clone or download", then download the ZIP file.
 Once you downloaded the zip file, extract it to have convenient access to its files.